camunda/sap-odata-connector/README.md

 ## Release cutting

+:warning: Publishing of docker images and GH releases is only done upon changes to `pom.xml` in a push to this branch.

 - create release branch: `release/8.x`
 - adjust version in `/src/pom.xml`
-- in `.github/workflows/build-and-publish-docker-image.yml`:
+- in `.github/workflows/build-and-publish.yml`:
     - adjust `on.push.branches` to the release branch
     - adjust `CAMUNDA_CONNECTORS_VERSION`
 - in `.github/workflows/build-and-test.yml`:
     - adjust `on.pull_request.branches` to the release branch
-- in `.github/workflows/reusable-deploy.yml`:
+- (soon) (adjust secrets in both GH and .yaml to point to an 8.7 cluster)
     - adjust `secrets.C8x_...` to the target cluster version (and eventually create those gh secrets)
-- adjust `baseBranches` in `.github/renovate.json5`